-The Massachusetts Department of Housing and Community Development (DHCD - now renamed the Executive Office of Housing and Livable Communities) introduced the Planned Production Program in December 2002, in accordance with regulations that were meant to provide municipalities with greater local control over housing development.
-Under the Program, cities and towns were required to prepare and adopt a Housing Plan that demonstrated the production of an increase of 0.75% over one year or 1.5% over two-years of its year-round housing stock eligible for inclusion in the Subsidized Housing Inventory.47 If DHCD certified that the locality had complied with its annual goals or that it had met two-year goals, the Town could, through its Zoning Board of Appeals, potentially deny what it considered inappropriate comprehensive permit applications for one or two-years, respectively.48 The Town of Bourne submitted its 2005 Affordable Housing Plan under this particular program.
+The Massachusetts Department of Housing and Community Development (DHCD) introduced the Planned Production Program in December 2002, in accordance with regulations that were meant to provide municipalities with greater local control over housing development.
+Under the Program, cities and towns were required to prepare and adopt a Housing Plan that demonstrated the production of an increase of 0.75% over one year or 1.5% over two-years of its year-round housing stock eligible for inclusion in the Subsidized Housing Inventory.
+If DHCD certified that the locality had complied with its annual goals or that it had met two-year goals, the Town could, through its Zoning Board of Appeals, potentially deny what it considered inappropriate comprehensive permit applications for one or two-years, respectively.
+The Town of Bourne submitted its 2005 Affordable Housing Plan under this particular program.

-Changes to Chapter 40B have established some new rules.49 For example, Planned Production Plans are now referred to as Housing Production Plans.
-Moreover, annual goals changed from 0.75% of the community's year-round housing stock to 0.50%, meaning that Bourne will now have to produce at least 45 affordable units annually to meet annual production goals, still a formidable challenge.
-If the Town produces 1.0% of its year-round housing units in any calendar year, or 89 units, it will have a two-year period during which it will likely be able deny inappropriate 40B applications that do not meet local needs, without the developer's ability to appeal the decision.
+Changes to Chapter 40B have established some new rules.
+For example, Planned Production Plans are now referred to as Housing Production Plans.
+Moreover, annual goals changed from 0.75% of the community's year-round housing stock to 0.50%, meaning that Bourne will now have to produce at least 43 affordable units annually to meet annual production goals, still a formidable challenge.
+If the Town produces 1.0% of its year-round housing units in any calendar year, or 86 units, it will have a two-year period during which it will likely be able deny inappropriate 40B applications that do not meet local needs, without the developer's ability to appeal the decision.